Required pre-license training

 - Be at least 18 years old.

-- Complete at least 16 hours of training on law and business practices from an approved education provider and pass the Oregon exam.
+- Complete at least 16 hours of pre-license training from an approved pre-license education provider and pass the Oregon exam.

 The person who takes the training and passes the test is the Responsible Managing Individual (RMI) for the license.
 The RMI must be an owner or employee of the business and manage or supervise its construction activities.